arviz-devs/arviz/GOVERNANCE.md

 The council may choose to delegate these responsibilities to sub-committees.
 If so, Council members must update this document to make the delegation clear.

 Note that individual council member does not have the power to unilaterally wield these responsibilities, but the council as a whole must jointly make these decisions.
 In other words, Council Members are first and foremost Core Contributors, but only when needed they can collectively make decisions for the health of the project.

 ### Council Decision Making Process
-By and large we expect the decisions in ArviZ to be made ad hoc and require formal coordination and with the community at large.
-However for conterversial proposals and new core contributors the council will make the final decision in a group vote.
+By and large we expect the decisions in ArviZ to be made _ad hoc_ and require little formal coordination and with the community at large.
+However for controversial proposals and new core contributors the council may need to intervene to make the final decision in a group vote.

+#### Call for a vote
+Core contributors can call for a vote on to resolve a target issue they feel has been stale for too long and informal consensus appears unlikely.
+For a voting to be called, the target issue must be at least 2 months old.

+To do so, they have to open a proposal issue ticket labeled "Council Vote".
+The proposal issue should contain a link to the target issue and a proposal on how to resolve it.
+Proposals should include a statement making clear what it means to "agree" or to "disagree".

+Before voting starts, at least 3 days will be left for Core Contributors to raise doubts about proposal _phrasing_, no extra discussion will take place in the proposal issue.
+Proposal issues should be locked from creation to prevent attracting discussion from people not familiar with the decision process.

+#### Voting process

 * Each council member will vote either Yes, No, or Neutral.
+  * "No" votes must list the reasons for disagreement.
 * An absence of vote is considered as neutral.
 * Voting will remain open for at least 3 days.
 * For the proposal to pass, at least 60% of the council must vote Yes, and no more than 20% can vote No.

 For decisions about the project the Council will perform it over Issue Ticket, where the ticket is labeled "Council Vote".
 For decisions about people, such as Core Contributors or ejecting folks, the Council will vote privately.
 However the decision will be posted publicly in an Issue Ticket.

 ### Private communications of the Council

-Unless specifically required, all Council discussions and activities will be between public (Github, gitter), and partially public channels (Slack) and done in collaboration and discussion with the Core Contributors and Community.
+Unless specifically required, all Council discussions and activities will be between public (GitHub, Gitter), and partially public channels (Slack) and done in collaboration and discussion with the Core Contributors and Community.
 The Council will have a private channel that will be used sparingly and only when a specific matter requires privacy.
 When private